KannonZenetism/zenetism-field-physics/structural-physics/README.md

 **\( \text{CP}_0 \) and \( \text{CP}_1 \)** — Two distinct convergence conditions. \( \text{CP}_0 \) is pre-expressive convergence (stable, outside \( \chi \)-space). \( \text{CP}_1 \) is expressive equilibrium (unstable saddle within \( \chi \)-space at \( \chi = 1 \)).

 **Localized Dissolution (Ø)** — A point of nullification within structure.
 Stagnative, not entropic.
-Arises from frozen equilibrium.
+Arises from fixed \( \chi = 1 \) equilibrium, where enacted orientation ceases.
 Occurs within the Mercy Fold.
 Essence persists.

 **Collapse (⊘)** — Dispersive dissolution into formlessness.
 Entropic failure of coherence at any scale of expression.
 Essence persists, but expressed orientation is lost.